What is Gliding?

 Where is the club located?

-The club is located at the Bicester Gliding Centre, (RAF Bicester) a few miles north-east of Oxford.
+The club is located at the Bicester Gliding Centre, (formerly RAF Bicester) a few miles north-east of Oxford.
 Club training days are Wednesdays (pm), Fridays, Saturdays, Sundays, national Holidays and specially organised training and soaring weeks throughout the year.
-During the summer, solo pilots can fly all week (aero tow only).
+During the summer, self-authorising solo pilots can fly all week.
 See the Location page for traveling information and directions.